 - First degree identity theft, which occurs when the theft involves goods valued at over $10,000.
 The punishments for this crime are the same as for second degree identity theft.

 In addition to these specific crimes, there are two broad types of identity theft in Connecticut.
 The first is true name identity theft, and it occurs when one person uses another person’s personal information in order to open new accounts.
 This may be done by creating a new credit card account, opening a checking account, creating a new cell phone service, etc. The other type of identity theft is account takeover identity theft.
 In this case, one person pretends to be another person by using their personal information in order to get access to this person’s already existing accounts.
-One common way that account takeover identity theft is by altering the mailing address on an account, giving them access to it.
+One common way that account takeover identity theft happens is by altering the mailing address on an account, giving them access to it.

 Protecting Your Rights